LCC-CIT/CIS195-CourseMaterials/CIS195_Syllabus.md

 ## Course Description

-This four-credit course provides students who have minimal computer experience with the concepts and skills necessary to create static web pages using Hyper Text Markup Language, HTML, and Cascading Style Sheets (CSS).
-Through hands-on practice students will master the concepts, tools and skills needed to construct web pages and to post pages on the internet.
+This four-credit course provides students who have minimal computer experience with the concepts and skills necessary to create static web pages using HyperText Markup Language (HTML) and Cascading Style Sheets (CSS).
+Through hands-on practice students will master the concepts, tools and skills needed to construct web pages and to upload pages to a web server on the internet.

-The intention of the course is to enable you to create and maintain static pages that are part of any web site using modern technologies and tools.
+The intention of the course is to enable you to create and maintain static pages that could be part of any modern web site using current technologies and tools.

 - HTML5
 - CSS3